-Whether you’re planning on taking your truck off-road or just enjoying your car as a daily driver, knowing where your vehicle’s center of gravity is can be an important piece of information.
-But what is the center of gravity and how can you figure out where it is in your vehicle?
+Whether you’re planning on taking your truck off-road or just enjoying your car as a daily driver, knowing your vehicle’s center of gravity can be an important piece of information.
+But what is the center of gravity, and how can you figure out where it is in your vehicle?

 [click the infographic below]

 The center of gravity of any vehicle is the point that sums up the vehicle’s mass in one central point.
 To put it simply, it is the average location of the weight of an object.

 In the human body, the center of gravity is somewhere around the second sacral vertebra.
 In your car, it is usually somewhere just ahead of the center point of your car.

 Your vehicle’s center of gravity comes into play most often when the car is making a turn.
 When you drive around a turn, particularly at higher speeds, the momentum of your vehicle transfers the load which causes the body of the car to lean in that direction.
 That’s why in a car with a higher center of gravity, taking a turn at a high rate of speed can cause the car to flip over — the center of gravity isn’t able to compensate for the body lean, and the car falls over.

 You can control the lean in your vehicle by either lowering the center of gravity or widening the wheel base of the car.
 Things like springs, anti-roll bars and roll center heights are also useful tools to prevent rollover and reduce lean.

 Track cars, ones like the Mustang or the Focus RS that are designed to take turn at high speeds, have a lower center of gravity that helps them hug the ground when while they’re turning.
 The low center helps to compensate for the inevitable lean they experience while turning.

 Big vehicles designed for off-roading like the F-150 or the Jeep Wrangler, on the other hand, have a wide wheel base that helps to compensate for the body lean when they’re turning.
 It also increases stability when you’re driving on rough terrain.